AkshayJadhav121/FPT-Automotive-task/README.md

    - `pip install -r requirements.txt` to install all packages.
    - Add the Python interpreter corresponds to the virtualenv.

-## Running Tests in VSCode

-- Run `pipenv run python -m pytest` from the command line to run all tests.
-- To see the console logs, user the `-vs` option.
-- To run tests by tags, use the `-m` option with the tag's names.
-- Run tests with CLI arguments:
-  - `pipenv run python -m pytest -vs -m demo`

 ## Running Tests in Pycharm

-- Run `pytest` from the command line to run all tests.
+- Run `Task.py` from the command line to run all tests.
-- To see the console logs, user the `-vs` option.
-- To run tests by tags, use the `-m` option with the tag's names.
-- Run tests with CLI arguments:
-  - `pytest -vs -m demo`